w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 WAI-ARIA provides an additional way to explicitly associate text on a web page with a form control, using the `aria-labelledby` attribute.
 This attribute references the `id` of an element containing text that can serve as a label for the control.
 Like other uses of ARIA, support for the use of the `aria-labelledby` attribute is still developing in user agents.
+An example for how to use this attribute can be found in the [instructions](instructions.html#using-wai-aria) tutorial.

 ## Associating labels implicitly
 {:.newex}